Generic Name: sumatriptan succinate

 Increase in Blood Pressure

 Significant elevation in blood pressure, including hypertensive crisis with acute impairment of organ systems, has been reported on rare occasions in patients treated with 5-HT1 agonists, including patients without a history of hypertension.
-Monitor blood pressure in patients treated with sumatriptan succinate.
+Monitor blood pressure in patients treated with Sumatriptan Injection.
 Sumatriptan Injection is contraindicated in patients with uncontrolled hypertension.

 Anaphylactic/anaphylactoid reactions have occurred in patients receiving sumatriptan.
 Such reactions can be life threatening or fatal.
 In general, anaphylactic reactions to drugs are more likely to occur in individuals with a history of sensitivity to multiple allergens.
-Sumatriptan Injection is contraindicated in patients with prior serious anaphylactic reaction.
+Sumatriptan Injection is contraindicated in patients with a history of hypersensitivity reaction to sumatriptan.

 Seizures have been reported following administration of sumatriptan.
 Some have occurred in patients with either a history of seizures or concurrent conditions predisposing to seizures.
 There are also reports in patients where no such predisposing factors are apparent.
 Sumatriptan Injection should be used with caution in patients with a history of epilepsy or conditions associated with a lowered seizure threshold.